-Conor is a leader in policy and strategy across the education and training sectors.
-He has written extensively on higher education and tertiary education issues
+Conor is the Executive Director of the IRU.
+He is a leader in policy and strategy across the education and training sectors, and has written extensively on higher education and tertiary education issues

 The Government case that universities can sustain further reductions in revenue rests on false assertions about the financial robustness of universities and over egged claims about the value of Government funding over the past decade and its additional expenditure over the coming four years.

 Universities are not rolling in gold: Average funding per student

 The IRU recently published a discussion paper, Towards a tertiary future, outlining our vision for tertiary education in Australia.

 A supplemental paper has now been published by the IRU, digging further into the data round applications, acceptance and completions.

 This includes breakdowns by state, gender, socioeconomic group and metro/non-metro areas.